michaelx11/raftgoose/README.md

 This allows us to test the main logic without use of HTTP or other complications.

+## Current State

+Timings are not very tight (allow 0.8 seconds for leader election) but can be tuned later.
+Timings for MemoryRaft (the in memory version) are much tighter.

+In terms of correctness, there are almost certainly subtle bugs at this point.
+An exhaustive test suite is required.
+Do not use in production.

 ## How to Use

 If you have Python 3.7+, just run `raftgoose/http_raft.py`.
 The command will print out the ports addresses of the cluster nodes along with a ton of logs.